How to Build a Business Development Training Program that Works

 Step 2: Codify Role-Model Behaviors

-To make the program authentic and practical, Unison worked with leadership to identify 20 internal role models, professionals who already excelled at business development.
+To make the program authentic and practical, Unison worked with leadership to identify high-performing professionals who already excelled at business development.

-We interviewed each role model to capture their strategies, lessons, and examples.
-This content was transformed into a comprehensive training toolkit that included:
+We interviewed each of these professional to capture their strategies, lessons, and examples.
+This content was transformed into a comprehensive training toolkit.

 By elevating internal role models as teachers, we build credibility and made the training feel practical rather than theoretical.